brianngan/brianngan.github.io/_posts/2020-03-07-product-managers-not-doing.md

 categories: product

 ---
-In photography, there is the concept of white space.
-This is the empty space on a photo that allows for three things: clear composition, breathing room, and subject emphasis.
+White space _(or negative space)_ is a photography term to describe the empty space of a photo.
+This empty space allows for three things: clear composition, breathing room, and subject emphasis.

 In product, the white space is the list of features that a product manager does not build.